Using Cybersecuirty Key Performance Indicators (KPIs) to Generate Results

 Time to Identify and Contain an Incident

-The time it takes an organization to identify and solve a vulnerability tells a lot about the cybersecurity KPIs risk management and mitigation plan and the available resources.
+The time it takes an organization to identify and solve a vulnerability tells a lot about the cybersecurity Key Performance Indicators (KPIs) risk management and mitigation plan and the available resources.
 Lack of awareness often leads to poor identification of cyber threats, while limited resources create logistical issues that hinder rapid response to common cybersecurity threats.
 After measuring this metric, you want to ensure your cybersecurity team is constantly improving as the threat landscape evolves.
 Here are some of the key measures to implement:

 - Investing more in cybersecurity awareness and education.